 The Company gives priority to greenhouse gases management.
 In mid-2021, it has started to collect information of activities that may emit greenhouse gases, directly or indirectly, in order to calculate total emission of the entire organization in accordance with the guideline provided by Thailand Greenhouse Gas Management Organization (Public Organization) (TGO) and to be verified with benchmark organizations registered with TGO to be confident about greenhouse gas emission to be publicly disclosed.
+During the year 2022, the Company has started to manage greenhouse gas emission; ECEE Co., Ltd. is the agency that verifies the amount of greenhouse gas emissions data.

-- 1. Direct emission (Scope-1): There has activity involving combustion of natural gas (NG) in its production process, Diesel in transport, Liquefied Petroleum Gas (LPG) in vehicle used for transfer materials in the area and leaks of refrigerant form air-conditioners. - 2.
-Indirect emission (Scope-2): Power consumption in 2021 was as high as 21,157,000 KWh saved for usage of other resources which can cause more emission.
+1. Direct emission (Scope-1): There has activity involving combustion of natural gas (NG) in its production process, Diesel in transport, Liquefied Petroleum Gas (LPG) in vehicle used for transfer materials in the area and leaks of refrigerant form air-conditioners as follows; Diesel fuel consumption 129,878.76 liters, Gasoline 17,544.39 liters, Natural gas (NG) 33,228,078.59 cubic feet and LPG 29,244.00 kg.

+2. Indirect emission (Scope-2): Power consumption in 2022 was as high as 19,167,600 KWh saved for usage of other resources which can cause more emission.